 The usual bedding configuration here in Denmark is a fitted sheet and a duvet.
 Sheets are sold as a single fitted sheet and I don’t think I’ve ever seen a top sheet for sale here.
 In fact, IKEA doesn’t offer their “sheet sets” in Denmark, only fitted sheets.
 I stopped using a top sheet the day I moved to Denmark and I’ve never looked back!

 Another interesting fact about Danish bedding is that it’s common for couples to each have their own duvet.
 A double bed usually has a fitted sheet and twin duvets.
 I’m still not sure where I stand on this.
-And it’s totally going to be aeons before I have to think about it again.
 I was actually going to buy a single bed to save space but my sister thought it would be too sad.
 She was probably right about that… thanks, Hazel, for keeping hope alive :)

 Danish Mid Century Modern Bedroom Furniture